Ghost-8D/dot_game_simulator/README.md

 Output:
 ![](https://github.com/Ghost-8D/dot_game_simulator/blob/master/dot_game_simulation/dot_game_simulator_50.png)

-> Note: Each execution will be different as the simulation include some randomness.
+> Note: Each execution will be different as the simulation includes some randomness.